Moniaesz/Restaurant-Reviews-Stage-1_UDACITY/README.md

 # Restaurant Reviews: Stage 1

-This game is a project made for Nanodegree Program by Udacity&Google in Front-end Path.
+This website is a project made for Nanodegree Program by Udacity&Google in Front-end Path.

 The goal was to turn static, unresponsive site to the one that: